Souvic/Souvic.github.io/index.md

 ## About Me
-I am a Junior Research Fellow in the Department of [Computer Science and Engineering]() at [IIT Kharagpur](),India.
+I am a Junior Research Fellow in the Department of [Computer Science and Engineering](http://cse.iitkgp.ac.in) at [IIT Kharagpur](http://www.iitkgp.ac.in/),India.
 I work under the supervision of [Prof. Dr.Niloy Ganguly]().
-My research interest areas are Statistical Machine Learning,
+My research interests are in Statistical Machine Learning,Complex Networks and their application to Social and Economic Networks.

+I am a part of [Complex Networks Research Group](http://www.cnergres.iitkgp.ac.in/) at [IIT Kharagpur]().

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.